hindu-comm/weblogs/manasataramgini/2015/06/2015-06-06_indo-european-miscellany-the-kare1b987a-class-of-motifs.md

 several recognizable motifs that unite them.
 In the Mahābhārata they are all consistently associated with Arjuna and could be considered part of the Arjuna class.
-10\) Leaving the principle wife or woman on an exile-like journey to a far away land: Cúchulainn leaves behind Emer who is his primary wife and Arjuna leaving behind Draupadi (Arjuna).
+10) Leaving the principle wife or woman on an exile-like journey to a far away land: Cúchulainn leaves behind Emer who is his primary wife and Arjuna leaving behind Draupadi (Arjuna).
-11\) The hero consorts with three women during this journey: Cúchulainn with Scáthach, Uathach and Aífe; Arjuna with Ulūpī, Citrāṅgadā and Subhadrā (Arjuna).
+11) The hero consorts with three women during this journey: Cúchulainn with Scáthach, Uathach and Aífe; Arjuna with Ulūpī, Citrāṅgadā and Subhadrā (Arjuna).
-12\) Meeting one of the alien woman in the vicinity of a water body:
+12) Meeting one of the alien woman in the vicinity of a water body:
 Cúchulainn had to jump over a water body to reach Scáthach and Arjuna is captured by Ulūpī on the banks of the Gaṅgā and taken to her realm (Arjuna).
-13\) The alien women met by the hero live by themselves without their male partners before and after marriage; the hero leaves them after inseminating them.
+13) The alien women met by the hero live by themselves without their male partners before and after marriage; the hero leaves them after inseminating them.
 This is a marked departure from the traditional IE family structure: Scáthach and Aífe of Cúchulainn and Ulūpī and Citrāṅgadā of Arjuna (Arjuna).
-14\) The warrior woman offers to sex to the hero out of her own
+14) The warrior woman offers sex to the hero out of her own initiative:
-initiative: Scáthach to Cúchulainn and Ulūpī to Arjuna (Arjuna).
+Scáthach to Cúchulainn and Ulūpī to Arjuna (Arjuna).
-15\) The woman/women train male sons in the use of arms all by
+15) The woman/women train male sons in the use of arms all by
 themselves: Scáthach trains Cuare and Cet, while Ulūpī trains Irāvān and Babhruvāhana (Arjuna).
-16\) The warrior woman gives the hero a gift of an invincible weapon or power associated with the aquatic realm: Scáthach gives Cúchulainn the Gáe Bulga which is made from the bones of a sea-monster which had died fighting another sea-monster.
+16) The warrior woman gives the hero a gift of an invincible weapon or power associated with the aquatic realm: Scáthach gives Cúchulainn the Gáe Bulga which is made from the bones of a sea-monster which had died fighting another sea-monster.
 Ulūpī gives Arjuna the power of